-Winter always drags on for me.
-My least favorite month is January.
-There’s all the New Years hype and then it just seems like it takes forever to get back into a groove.
+January seems like the end of winter, but it’s just the midpoint really.
+There’s all the New Years hype and then it just seems like it takes forever to get back into a healthy groove.

 By the time March rolls around I am ready for sunshine and gardening.
 I can barely wait to rip open my new seed packets and get those little seedlings going.

-In the meantime, while the snow continues to fall up here in the northeast, I crave something fresh and light – something that reminds me of the colorful flowers that will soon bloom.
+In the meantime, while the snow continues to fall, I crave something fresh and light – a salad with bursting flavors that reminds me of the colorful flowers that will soon bloom.

 Beets, grapefruit and avocado create a simple winter salad that celebrates all the best of the winter season.
 Any citrus fruit is easily substituted in this awesome salad.